r-music/chorrrds/README.md

 To be implemented
 ------------------------

-  - [ ] Standardize the chords formats.
+  - [ ] Standardization of the chords formats.
-  - [ ] Link the package to the syntax provided by the [`tabr`](https://leonawicz.github.io/tabr/index.html)
+  - [X] Link the package to the syntax provided by the [`tabr`](https://leonawicz.github.io/tabr/index.html) package.
-  package.
-  - [ ] The functions to perform feature extraction in the chords.
+  - [X] Functions to perform the feature extraction of the chords.
   - [ ] The official `pkgdown` for `chorrrds`.

 Examples and Resources